Esperanto is the easiest language

 Esperanto takes a fairly small number of roots, adding prefixes and suffixes to modify them in a totally standard way for different parts of speech and meanings.
 The roots are sensibly chosen from the west-European languages.
 (If you know English and one of French, German, Spanish or Italian you'll recognize most of them.)
 The plural suffix is always -j (pronounced like the English -y).
 One of the nicest prefixes for beginners is the use of 'mal-' to reverse the meaning of an adjective -- you only have to learn half as many as in most languages!
 (E.g., good/bad » bona/malbona; hot/cold » varma/malvarma.)
 Note that all adjectives end in -a, all nouns in -o, all adverbs in -e, all verbs in -s (-os = future, -as = present, -is = past, -us = conditional) except infinitives in -i and imperatives in -u.

-You've never met as sensible a language, or one as easy to learn.
-See how Esperanto 'tames' these related words, with their wildly unrelated English sounds and spellings:
+a language, or one as easy to learn.
+See how Esperanto 'tames' these

 dog/dogs/bitch/puppies/pack/canine